Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 Executive treatments are available to patients who wish to continue working while recovering from an addiction.
 Often high-powered business executives choose this option.
 The executive treatment programs include the standard treatment program services.
 In addition they include work areas and time to complete work projects.
 This includes access to computers, phones, faxes, and other work needs on a limited basis.

-What Treatment Lengths Will Kaiser Permanente Pay For?
+What Length of Treatment Does Kaiser Permanente Cover?

 The length of treatment coverage will depend on the policy, the facilities program, and doctor recommendations.
 Doctors must refer patients to a treatment program and after the facility evaluates the patient they will make a recommendation for program length.
 This can be anywhere from 10 days and 6 months.
 Longer stays are available for those with severe addictions or for those who have experienced prior relapses.
 For many cases, medication and therapy is an effective form of treatment.
 If these treatments fail, then a doctor can refer the patient to either an inpatient or outpatient program for a more intense detoxification to eliminate the chemicals that are causing the addiction, from the body.